How Much Money Will You Really Need to Retire?Feb 03, 2010

 “It also assumes you’ll want the same material standard of living in retirement that you had before.
 That ignores the possibility that you might be willing to live on less.
 Often, as people age, they’re less interested in material things and more interested in learning, hobbies, volunteering, and spending time with friends and family.”

 A better approach in hard times is to start with a clean slate.
 Take the time to ascertain what foreseeable retirement expenses and balance them against the sources of income that you can count on.
-Check the list of key retirement expense issues to consider at RetirementRevised.
+Check out more information at RetirementRevised.